Who Was Emanuel Swedenborg?

-Emanuel Swedenborg was born in 1688 in Stockholm, Sweden, at the dawn of the "Age of Enlightenment" when Europeans were stressing the importance of scientific reason and rationality.
+Emanuel Swedenborg was born in 1688 in Stockholm, Sweden, and died in 1772.
+He lived at the dawn of the “Age of Enlightenment” when Europeans were stressing the importance of scientific reason and rationality.
+He is celebrated as an accomplished scientist, engineer, philosopher, mystic, and theologian.

 Young Emanuel was educated at the University of Uppsala where he demonstrated his rare gift in science and mathematics.
 Extensive publication established him by 1734 as one of Europe’s leading scientists in such diverse areas as mathematics, geology, chemistry, physics, mineralogy, astronomy, and anatomy.
 According to numerous authorities, many of Swedenborg’s insights in these fields anticipated revolutionary scientific discoveries and theories of our own time.

-Swedenborg’s all-consuming desire for scientific knowledge began to find a companion: a desire for religious understanding.
+Swedenborg’s all-consuming desire for scientific knowledge began to find a companion–a desire for religious understanding.
 He examined the relationship between the body and the soul, attempting to discover the nature of the spiritual being residing within human personality.
-After a profound spiritual experience in his mid-fifties, he devoted the rest of his life to religion.
+After a profound spiritual experience in his mid-fifties, he devoted the rest of his life to writing about the nature of the spiritual world.

-In preparation for his subsequent work, Swedenborg studied the Bible in its original languages with his well-trained scientist’s care for precision and detail.
+In preparation for his subsequent work, Swedenborg studied the Bible in its original languages.
+In reading his theological works his experience and training as a scientist is clear in not only his writing style but also his precision and attention to detail.
 He wrote volumes on numerous portions of the Bible and on other subjects of Christian theology.
 The latter part of his religious search, writing, and publishing was done in London where he died in 1772.